gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>What are 2-3 key strengths and how are you utilizing them in your role?</p>
+What are 2-3 key strengths and how are you utilizing them in your role?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>